affinitydb/doc/terminology.md

 provided that MODE_DELETED is specified.
 Irreversible deletion is called "purge".

 ###Unit of Measurement
-ChaosDB provides a special [value](#value) attribute that allows to attach a physical unit to real number values (most of the common units for length, speed, surface, volume, weight etc. are supported, both in the metric and imperial systems).
+Affinity provides a special [value](#value) attribute that allows to attach a physical unit to real number values (most of the common units for length, speed, surface, volume, weight etc. are supported, both in the metric and imperial systems).
 This enhances the semantic and self-descriptive capabilities of a PIN.
-It also enables ChaosDB to perform automatic conversions, when processing compatible types in expressions.
+It also enables Affinity to perform automatic conversions, when processing compatible types in expressions.
 Units are described in detail in the [pathSQL reference](./pathSQL reference.md#units-of-measurement).

 ###RDF
-ChaosDB does not yet provide a complete solution for RDF, OWL or SPARQL.
+Affinity does not yet provide a complete solution for RDF, OWL or SPARQL.
 However, the core "subject-predicate-object" model can be easily represented with [PIN](#pin) as subject, [property](#property) as predicate, and [value](#value) as object.